kubicle/nice-emitter/README.md

 - helps you find leaks: debug counting allows each "class" of listeners to set its own maximum number.
 - stop listening "per listener": no more need to keep each listener function so you can remove it later.
 - helps you avoid listening to inexistant events: emitter MUST declare which events it can emit.
-- often faster than many existing event emitters: benchmarked against EventEmitter3, one of the fastest.
+- often faster than many existing event emitters: benchmarked against [EventEmitter3](https://github.com/primus/eventemitter3), one of the fastest.

-Sample:
+## Sample
 ```JS
 var EventEmitter = require('nice-emitter');
 var inherits = require('util').inherits;